mikependon/RepoDB/.github/ISSUE_TEMPLATE/request-or-propose.md

 ---
 name: Request or Propose
-about: Suggest a new feature or enhancement to the existing functionality.
+about: Suggest a new feature.
-title: ''
+title: 'Request: You request title'
-labels: ''
+labels: request
-assignees: ''
+assignees: mikependon

 ---

 ### Describe the request

 A clear and concise description of what the request/proposal is.
-If you are frustrated with the existing capability, please describe it here.

 ### Describe your wish